-Children and dogs can be a great source of love and friendship for each other, and socializing your dog with kids is key to fostering those relationships.
+Children and dogs can be a great source of love and friendship for each other and knowing how to introduce your dog to a child is key to fostering those relationships.
 Whether you’re making new friends at the park or introducing your dog to your own children for the first time, there are a few steps you can take to make sure it’s a positive experience for everyone.

 1. Assess your dog’s mood.

 Before you introduce your dog to any young children, evaluate his state of mind.
 Is he anxious or overly excited?
 If so, now may not be the right time to bring him into a new (and potentially stressful) situation.
-Try again later when he’s more relaxed.
+Try again later when he’s more relaxed and less likely to be scared.

 The same goes for kids.
 If a young child is acting rowdy and loud (or even fearful), this could make your dog nervous.
 Playing with children should always be a positive experience, so if he seems uncomfortable, end the interaction and move on to something more enjoyable for your dog.